demirantay/notebook/syllabus-compsci.md

    - [ ] Book : [Red Book](http://www.redbook.io/) -- your next stop after berkley course
    - [ ] Course : [Stanford Course](https://lagunita.stanford.edu/courses/DB/2014/SelfPaced/about) -- Take all mini courses
    - [ ] Project idea: Write a simple database to understand and practice what you have learned
+   - [ ] Optional: Do more books and projects if you want to focus on this subject.

 ### Languages and Compilers